Employee Volunteering

 All we ask for is your time and enthusiasm – as much as you want to offer!

-We do however need you to provide your own transport to site, make your own individual catering arrangements and to provide your team with the required personal protective equipment – usually just a pair of work gloves each.
-We can help you with these arrangements if you like.
+We do however need you to provide your own transport to site, make your own individual catering arrangements and, if you can, provide your team with the required personal protective equipment – usually just a pair of work gloves and boots or wellingtons each.
+We can help if any further task dependant equipment is needed.

 Safety & insurance

-The activities are all fully risk assessed, and your leader will carry out a safety briefing at the start of the day.
+All activities are risk assessed and your leader will carry out a safety briefing at the start of the day.
 All our staff are qualified first aiders and first aid kits will be on site.
 The organisation hosting the activity has the relevant insurance in place to cover your volunteering activity.

 Contact us